cjmcdonald42/mxMoodle/local/peertutoring/README.md

     - _report_ — Report for the Peer Tutoring Administrator to view and manage the peer tutoring records.

 ## Credits
-// TODO v4.0 of this plug in... v4.0 of this plugin was developed alongside v4.0 of the local_mxschool plugin in 2022 by:
+v3.2 of this plugin was developed alongside v3.2 of the local_mxschool plugin in 2022 by:
 - Middlesex Moodle Development Team
 - Aarav Mehta, Class of 2023 \<amehta@mxschool.edu\>
 - Charles J McDonald, Academic Technology Specialist \<cjmcdonald@mxschool.edu\>